 Calling all video journalists: Step up and change your life!

-The NV Workshop is perfectly suited to all journalists.
-You will gain a depth of knowledge whether you are a photojournalist or a reporter; whether you work primarily in a broadcast, online, or print world; whether you are a student or professional.
+We stand by that promise because we, the faculty ready to greet you, have seen this week change hundreds of journalists minds, skill set and careers.
+You will gain a depth of knowledge whether you are a photojournalist or a reporter; whether your work lands on the 10 o’clock newscast, in a documentary, or online; whether you are a student or professional.

-If you are a journalist who uses any video in your reporting, the NV Workshop is for you.
+If you are a journalist who uses any video in your reporting, the News Video Workshop is for you.

-You will learn from a faculty full of award winning journalists at the local, national, and international levels.
-We shoot with DSLRs, HD video cameras and, in some cases, the smart phones in our pockets.
-Beyond shooting video, we write, we edit, we build code.
-Collectively, we can do it all.
-Individually, we come to the Workshop to help you and the journalism industry we love get better and grow stronger.
+You will learn from an award winning faculty who shoots with DSLRs, HD video cameras and, in some cases, the smart phones in their pockets.
+These are some of the best storytellers working today.
+We volunteer our time at come to the Workshop to help you and the journalism industry we love get better and grow stronger.

 You will leave Norman, Oklahoma (home base for the Workshop) a better journalist, a stronger storyteller and with a renewed commitment to journalism.